-No. In order to protect your anonymity, all records of the calls will be deleted.
+No. In order to protect your anonymity, all call records will be deleted.

 Q: Are the calls completely confidential?

-Q: Will you provide information from the call to contracting organisations or AJET?
+Q: Will you provide information from the call to contracting organizations or AJET?

-No, PSG will not provide any details of the calls to contracting organisations or AJET.
-We provide only basic call statistics and an overview of common topics of conversations.
+No, PSG will not provide any details of the calls to contracting organizations or AJET.
+We provide only basic call statistics and an overview of common topics of conversation.
 Our policy is to deny requests for specific information.
 PSG is not an information-gathering mechanism for any arm of the JET Programme.